Radio in the United States: 1960–2000

 A new format, All-news radio, became popular on the AM band in major cities in the late 1960s.
 National Public Radio (later NPR) was incorporated in February 1970 under the Public Broadcasting Act of 1967; its television counterpart, PBS, was created by the same legislation.
 (NPR and PBS are operated separately from each other.)

+Although the FM band was established in 1941, it would be another two decades after this 1951 advertisement before FM's listenership began to equal AM stations.

 Concerned that FM acceptance was still limited, the FCC acted to boost its attractiveness, including authorizing stereo transmissions in 1961.
 (Recorded sound had been monophonic until introduction of the stereo LP record in 1958, although initially the only way for radio stations to transmit stereo was when sister stations "simulcast" each channel on separate stations, for example using an AM station to transmit one channel, and a co-owned FM or television station to transmit the other.
 However, this was a cumbersome approach that required listeners to use two receivers; the lone program to be nationally distributed in stereo using the two-device approach was The Lawrence Welk Show, which used a radio and a television under the assumption that it was more likely that a home viewer would have each device than two radios in the same room.)
-Beginning in 1965 the Commission began to limit the amount of programming duplication permitted between AM and FM stations in larger cities.
-In the 1970s popular Top 40 radio formats began appearing on the FM band, as it reached critical mass and began to become the dominant band, at the expense of the older AM band.
+Beginning in 1965, the Commission began to limit the amount of programming duplication permitted between AM and FM stations in larger cities.
+In the 1970s, popular Top 40 radio formats began appearing on the FM band, as it reached critical mass and began to become the dominant band, at the expense of the older AM band.
 Some FM stations became known for their experimentation; with early freeform stations evolving into progressive rock, the first radio format designed specifically to showcase rock music.
-By the 1980s FM radio (aided by the development of smaller portable radios and "Walkman" headsets) was dominating music programming.
+By the 1980s, FM radio (aided by the development of smaller portable radios and "Walkman" headsets) was dominating music programming.
 From progressive rock came album-oriented rock, which in turn spawned the modern formats of classic rock, active rock and adult album alternative.
 As the amount of archival music from the rock and roll era expanded, oldies radio stations began to appear, later evolving into the modern classic hits and later adult hits formats.